Xyfir/Documentation/xyfir-annotations/integration.md

-# Integrating Libyq Annotations
+# Integrating Xyfir Annotations

 ## Subscriptions

-A user must have access to a Libyq Annotations subscription in order to load annotations into your reader.
-A reader can purchase subscriptions directly from Libyq Annotations or through your ebook reader system.
+A user must have access to a Xyfir Annotations subscription in order to load annotations into your reader.
+A reader can purchase subscriptions directly from Xyfir Annotations or through your ebook reader system.
 When a user purchases a subscription they are given a subscription key that will allow them to download annotation sets.

-A subscription not purchased directly through Libyq Annotations **cannot** be extended.
+A subscription not purchased directly through Xyfir Annotations **cannot** be extended.
 This means a user must wait until their subscription expires to purchase a new one (thus generating a new key) or create an entirely new subscription (thus abandoning their old key).

 Your reader application must allow a user to:
 - Purchase a subscription key through your service (you can charge any price you wish)
-- Enter in a subscription key that was purchased directly through Libyq Annotations or another affiliate
+- Enter in a subscription key that was purchased directly through Xyfir Annotations or another affiliate

 ### Subscription Pricing
 As an added incentive for our affiliates we offer the ability for our affiliates to generate subscriptions at a discount.
 The discount you receive is based on how many subscriptions you have previously generated (and then paid for).
 Your subscription discount is 1% for every 100 generated subscriptions paid for with a minimum of 10% and a maximum of 25%.